bradleyq/light_painter/README.md

 - Compute layers in search tree.
 #### aggregate_6
 - Traverses search tree to store light screen coordinates into bottom two pixel rows.
-#### light
+#### light, light_t
 - Computes lighting color at each screen pixel.
-This pass is run on both diffuse and transparency targets.
+This pass is run on diffuse and transparency targets respectively.
 #### light_apply, light_apply_t
 - Apply lighting to designated target.
 #### transparency